2018–19 Ottawa Senators season

 The 2018–19 Ottawa Senators season was the 27th season of the Ottawa Senators of the National Hockey League (NHL).
-The Senators failed to qualify for the playoffs for the second consecutive year.
+The Senators failed to qualify for the playoffs for the second consecutive year, and finished last in the league with 64 points.
 The season saw the trading away of several notable veterans including Erik Karlsson, Matt Duchene, Mark Stone and Ryan Dzingel and the firing of coach Guy Boucher.

 Team business

 In May 2018, the club announced the appointment of Nicolas Ruszkowski as its new chief operating officer.
 Ruszkowski has a background in public relations.
 Ruszkowski will be in charge of business operations and will not have a role in hockey operations.

 Assistant general manager Randy Lee was suspended by the club in June, after being charged for offences during the NHL Entry Draft Combine in Buffalo, New York.
 He resigned from the position in August.

 The Belleville Senators head coaching vacancy was filled in June when the Senators announced the hiring of Troy Mann, a veteran of ten seasons in the North American minor leagues.

 The Senators named a new assistant general manager on September 17.
 The new assistant general manager is Peter MacTavish, who was previously with law firm Norton Rose Fulbright Canada LLP, and CAA Hockey.

 The Senators announced that the Brampton Beast will be the team's official ECHL affiliate after the Montreal Canadiens decided not to renew their affiliation with the Beast.

 The Senators' plans to build a new arena downtown in partnership with Trinity Developments came apart after it was revealed that the Senators were suing Trinity for in damages.
 Trinity was developing a site adjacent to the LeBreton Flats site and the Senators felt this was inappropriate competition.
 Trinity responded with a dollar lawsuit, accusing the Senators of being unwilling to contribute any money to the project.
 The National Capital Commission (NCC), in charge of the public lands the arena would be situated on, announced the cancellation of the partnership's bid to develop the site, but gave the sides an extension when the two parties agreed to mediation.
 On February 27, 2019, it was announced that mediation between the parties had failed to come to an agreement and that the NCC would explore other options for the site's redevelopment.